 The Synergy Nano temperature controller helps to achieve the above goals with automation plus precise temperature control.
-Just one instrument required to produce printed results where in many cases these results might require several expensive pieces of equipment and hands-on data manipulation.
-The Synergy Nano has easy to use interfaces that can provide communication over Ethernet, serial, GPIB front panel and other means.
-Logging of several DUT temperature points is easy.
-Ramp and dwell profiles can be loaded by user or by computer then stored / transferred as needed.
-Remote monitoring in real time via web server is easy as well.
+Just one instrument is required to produce printed results whereas in many cases these results might require several expensive pieces of equipment and hands-on data manipulation.
+The Synergy Nano has easy-to-use interfaces that can provide communication over Ethernet, serial, GPIB front panel, and other means.
+Logging several DUT temperature points is easy.
+Ramp and dwell profiles can be loaded by a user or by computer then stored/transferred as needed.
+Remote monitoring in real-time via a web server is easy as well.
 FTP data transfer or front panel graphing and thumb drive capture add flexibility.
-Logging of setpoints, numerous data options, even PID information or system and DUT temperatures completes the picture.
+Logging of setpoints, numerous data options, even PID information or system, and DUT temperatures complete the picture.

 Synergy Server for automating data collection among several test stations